Skip to main content

 NameRequiredDescriptionDefault

-limitNoNew hourly call limit for the tool (used with action='set').
+limitNoNew hourly call limit (used with action="set").

-cost_capNoNew session cost cap in USD (used with action='set').
+cost_capNoNew session cost cap in USD (used with action="set").

 Output Schema